earnx-stake/EarnX-Moonbeam/README.md

 ## Lottery rules

-Each EarnX delegator will receive an number to participate in the weekly prize of 50 GLMR.
+Each EarnX delegator will receive a number to participate in the weekly prize of 50 GLMR.
 The winner will be announced every saturday on the EarnX-Moonbeam bot.
 The winner will receive the tx hash of the transfer right after its execution.

 ### Contact